-Curated by Iván Sikic, Sabor y Control is a group show that explores a binary way of experiencing the Latin American context through the works of 14 Latin American and Caribbean artists.
+Curated by Iván Sikic, Sabor y Control is a group show that explores a binary way of experiencing the Latin American context through the works of fourteen Latin American and Caribbean artists.

 “Words and Pictures” is a selection of artists writing about other artists with an emphasis on exciting emerging and under-represented artists.
+Created through reciprocal studio visits, this part of each issue is our grassroots and community building project between artists from across North America.
 This issue contains artwork and writing by: Anna Berghuis, Jenn Cacciola, Catie Dillon, Heather Drayzen, Stephanie Eche, Karine Guyon, Ray Hwang, Terra Keck, Trevor Kiernander, Lindsey Kircher, Charlie J Meyers, Natalie Ortiz, Cal Robb, Rose Silberman-Gorn.

 In this issue of VAPor where we explore the intersection of art and technology, Peruvian performer, composer, and robotics/ software developer Efraín Rozas is featured.
 Our conversation and clips of his work are presented in a non-linear manner which is symbolic and empathetic to his research and philosophy.